The most important quality for a healthcare customer service agent to have

-Meanwhile, creating dedicated customer service “pods” that take care of a set roster of patients and then routing calls accordingly — rather than forcing customers to talk to a different agent each time — can build and ameliorate customer trust.
+Meanwhile, creating dedicated customer service "pods" that take care of a set roster of patients and then routing calls accordingly — rather than forcing customers to talk to a different agent each time — can foster customer trust.

 Additionally, creating dynamic self-serve options such as chatbots and searchable FAQs can help patients get answers to non-critical issues.
 Having an extensive self-help database and a bot to assist in search can sway people away from calling in for every single hiccup.